-Over the past few years, you must have witnessed a sharp positive shift in the financial markets, mainly because of rapid advancement in technology recently.
+Over the past few years, you must have witnessed a sharp positive shift in the financial markets, mainly because of recent rapid advancement in technology.
 Ever since the advent of technology, trades take place at an extremely high pace.

 Edward Leshik and Jane Cralle, the authors of the book, “An Introduction to Algorithmic Trading”, have put down the explanation of Algorithmic Trading in the following words,

 - Who are Market Makers?
 What is Market Making?

 - How do the Market Makers Earn?
 How much do Market Makers make?

 - Can Market Makers Lose Money?